nevinshine/systems-security-foundations/README.md

----
-title: "100 Days of DevSecOps"
+# 100 Days of DevSecOps
-description: "Building a hardened Linux environment, security tools, and automation scripts from scratch."
+**description:** "Building a hardened Linux environment, security tools, and automation scripts from scratch."
-sidebar:
-  order: 1
 ---

 > **Goal:** Building a hardened Linux environment, security tools, and automation scripts from scratch.